Illinois-IoT/main-project/tutorials/day4/day4.md

 ### b) Creating the UI

-Next, lets create the main web page with a placeholder for the video feed.
+Next, let's create the main web page with a placeholder for the video feed.

 Navigate to `index.html`.